|Lodging | Horse Racing | Online Tack Stores | Equestrian Library | Money Store | American Horse Show Venues | American Horse Associations|

 When you buy a horse always get a bill of sale from the seller that indicates the purchase price, a copy of any claimed registrations, and any warrantee period that you might have negotiated.
 Prior to the actual purchase you will want a veterinarian to give the horse a pre purchase exam to assure the horse is sound.

 Terms of a horse lease will include the monthly lease payment, the term of the lease, and expenses are covered by you, the lessee, and what is covered by the owner.
+Those would include farrier, routine vet visits, and grooming.
+Also, who is going to pay if extra veterinarian care is required due to illness or injury.
+Leased horses may be confined to the owner's property or allowed to be housed elsewhere, depending on the terms of the lease.

 Providing for Your Horse in Your Will